Heroin

-Heroin, also known as diacetylmorphine and diamorphine among other names, is a potent opioid mainly used as a recreational drug for its euphoric effects.
-Medical grade diamorphine is used as a pure hydrochloride salt.
+Heroin, also known as diacetylmorphine and diamorphine among other names, is a morphinan opioid substance synthesized from the dried latex of the opium poppy; it is mainly used as a recreational drug for its euphoric effects.
+Heroin is used medically in several countries to relieve pain, such as during childbirth or a heart attack, as well as in opioid replacement therapy.
+Medical-grade diamorphine is used as a pure hydrochloride salt.
 Various white and brown powders sold illegally around the world as heroin are routinely diluted with cutting agents.
 Black tar heroin is a variable admixture of morphine derivatives—predominantly 6-MAM (6-monoacetylmorphine), which is the result of crude acetylation during clandestine production of street heroin.
-Heroin is used medically in several countries to relieve pain, such as during childbirth or a heart attack, as well as in opioid replacement therapy.

-It is typically injected, usually into a vein, but it can also be snorted, smoked, or inhaled.
+Heroin is typically injected, usually into a vein, but it can also be snorted, smoked, or inhaled.
 In a clinical context, the route of administration is most commonly intravenous injection; it may also be given by intramuscular or subcutaneous injection, as well as orally in the form of tablets.
 The onset of effects is usually rapid and lasts for a few hours.

 Common side effects include respiratory depression (decreased breathing), dry mouth, drowsiness, impaired mental function, constipation, and addiction.
 Use by injection can also result in abscesses, infected heart valves, blood-borne infections, and pneumonia.
 After a history of long-term use, opioid withdrawal symptoms can begin within hours of the last use.
 When given by injection into a vein, heroin has two to three times the effect of a similar dose of morphine.
 It typically appears in the form of a white or brown powder.